-We were invited for a family afternoon tea at St David’s Hotel as a bon voyage party for my cousin and her husband.
+We were invited for a family afternoon tea at Voco St David’s as a bon voyage party for my cousin and her husband.
 St David’s hotel is a five star hotel with lovely views over Cardiff Bay and Penarth.
 The restaurant is called the Admiral St David.

 We were a group of 13 adults and we had a mix of traditional afternoon tea and the gentleman’s tea.
 I opted for the traditional tea.